Mia Clift

-Mia Clift (born 2 August 2004) is an Australian snowboarder who specializes in snowboard cross.
+Mia Clift (born 2 August 2004) is an Australian snowboarder who specialises in snowboard cross.

 Career

 Following the 2023–24 FIS Snowboard World Cup, Clift was named the FIS Snowboard Cross female rookie of the year.

-Clift represented Australia at the 2025 Snowboarding World Championships and won a silver medal in the mixed snowboard team cross event, along with Cameron Bolton.
+In March 2025, Clift represented Australia at the 2025 Snowboarding World Championships and won a silver medal in the mixed snowboard team cross event, along with Cameron Bolton.
+During the final race of the 2024–25 FIS Snowboard World Cup on 5 April 2025, she earned her first career World Cup podium, finishing in second place.

+In January 2026, she was selected to represent Australia at the 2026 Winter Olympics.